Weight loss1 can be an uphill struggle. Particularly if you have more than just a few pounds to lose.

 There are many reviews for this product.
 Of 2882 reviews on Amazon 64% are and above giving it a 3.6 rating overall.

 There are many people that have used this product and lost weight.
 But even the happy customers comment on the side effects of eating too much fat.
+Which is why we say to try a low-fat diet to help with weight loss on Alli.

-Alli is not a magic bullet, but with the proper diet and exercise, it has helped me lose 88 pounds.
+Alli is not a magic bullet, but with the proper diet (such as low-fat) and exercise, it has helped me lose 88 pounds.
 Yes, there are unwanted side effects if you eat too much fat (gas and oily stools mainly).
 But knowing those side effects would happen if I ate too much fat kept me away from really fatty meals.
 I will continue to take this as I try to lose my last 20 pounds or so.

 LaShanda Williams reports: